 Some people are sensitive to caffeine, and even a small amount can cause discomfort.
 Currently, 12% of the total worldwide coffee consumption is decaffeinated.
 As per the USDA, decaffeination does not mean coffee is 100% caffeine-free, and rather it only needs to be 97% caffeine-free.
 Hence, your average 12 oz. cup of coffee will only consist of 5.4mg caffeine instead of 180mg.

 History of decaffeinated coffee:

-Tropic Biosciences, a UK based start-up is set to solve this challenge using CRISPR.
-The company turns off genes that are responsible to develop caffeine in coffee beans and hence, making naturally decaffeinated beans.
-This way, the taste and natural compounds that gets stripped away during extensive processing to remove caffeine get preserved.
+Tropic Biosciences, a UK based start-up, is set to solve this challenge using CRISPR.
+The company turns off genes that are responsible for developing caffeine in coffee beans and hence, making naturally decaffeinated beans.
+This way, the taste and natural compounds that get stripped away during extensive processing to remove caffeine get preserved.